Business Model Canvas One-page Way to Design, Describe, Challenge or Pivot a Business Model

 Also online you will find many options for interactive versions, not least on Alex’s own website, strategysizer.com.
 On the other hand, I am happy to work with you, just as I have with both my MBA students and other entrepreneurs.

-Don’t fall into the trap of thinking that once you’ve filled in the boxes, you’re done—you have only just begun and as you go through different versions as the result of deep examination and lots of work with others, you will begin to realize that to get to a one page business model is more difficult than one that fills a whole file.
+Don’t fall into the trap of thinking that once you’ve filled in the boxes of your business model canvas, you’re done—you have only just begun and as you go through different versions as the result of deep examination and lots of work with others, you will begin to realize that to get to a one page business model is more difficult than one that fills a whole file.